 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in plain concrete interlocking tiles, with tiled ridging and plastic verges.
-Access into the attic roof space is gained through a ceiling hatch in a hall cupboard, via a metal sliding ladder.
-The roof is of timber purlin frame construction overlaid with fibreboard sarking, and there is a felt membrane below the tiles.
-The attic is insulated above the ceilings to a certified depth of 270mm.
+The roof is pitched and slated with stone ridging and skews, and the slated roof to the rear dormer has metal ridging and hips.
+Access into the apex roof space was gained through a ceiling hatch on the landing.
+No access was gained into any other attic roof voids.
+The roof is of timber frame construction overlaid with sarking board, and there is a felt membrane beneath the slates where seen.
+Glasswool insulation has been laid above the ceiling in the apex void, and photographic evidence has been provided that glasswool has also been laid above the flat ceilings within the eaves and there is a rigid insulation board above the sloping ceilings.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are formed in PVC.
+The rainwater fittings are formed in a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction which are rendered externally.
-The walls have been drilled to install cavity insulation.
+The main walls are of solid stone construction which are pointed externally, the gable wall within the pend is rendered.
+The front and rear elevations have been painted.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are double glazed uPVC casements, and the sun porch (see below) has single glazed timber framed windows.
-There are timber double glazed doors to the sun porch and to the rear entrance.
-There are timber soffits.
-The fascias and bargeboards are clad with PVC.
-The nature and condition of the underlying material has not been confirmed.
+The windows are double glazed UPVC casements and there are double glazed Velux rooflights.
+The external doors to the front and rear entrances are UPVC double glazed.